wheatsnackbread/customer_review_sentiment_demo/README.md

-For utilization instructions, read the first markdown cell of demo.ipynb.
+For utilization instructions, read the first markdown cell of demo.ipynb. <br>
 Ray